-Virginia Ryan is a visual artist, art therapist and gestalt counselor.
+Virginia Ryan is a visual artist, art therapist (B.A.A.T) and gestalt counselor.

 Born in Victoria Australia, she is presently based in Umbria, Italy.